 Here wee see that after 9 days, the maximum negative drift is taking effect and the last log point is lagging 2 hours and 24 minutes (134.4 minutes) "behind".

 These examples show the maximum error.
-These degrees of error only take effect near the extreme ends of the temperature range (-29°C / +50°C).
+These rates of error only take effect near the extreme ends of the temperature range (-29°C / +50°C).
 In most applications the error is found to be below ±0.15%.

 The table below shows the error distribution within the same test data set.